-Paul Herdman is President and CEO of the Rodel Foundation of Delaware, which he joined in 2004.
-As Rodel’s leader, he strives to bring Delaware’s public schools to world class prominence.
+Paul Herdman, Ed.D., is President and CEO of the Rodel Foundation of Delaware, which he joined in 2004.
 He is a founding member of Vision 2015, Delaware’s plan to transform its public schools to world class; an Aspen Institute-NewSchools Fellow in entrepreneurial leadership; and 2010 recipient of the NewSchools Venture Fund “Change Agent of the Year” award.
 He has served as a senior manager at New American Schools; consulted with Brookings Institution, RAND, the Annie E. Casey Foundation, the U.S. Department of Education, and The World Bank.
 Paul has taught K-12 in the U.S., South Africa, and Australia; and co-founded an Outward Bound-based school-within-a-school in New York City.
 He assisted the Secretary of Education for two governors in Massachusetts during the wholesale redesign of the state’s policies on standards, choice, and finance in the 1990s.
-He holds a Bachelor of Science degree in Biology from the University of Delaware and Master of Arts and a Doctorate in Education Administration and Planning from Harvard University.
+He holds a Bachelor of Science in biology from the University of Delaware, and a Master of Arts and Doctor of Education in education administration and planning from Harvard University.

 Madeleine Bayard is the Vice President of Policy and Practice at the Rodel Foundation.
 She leads the Foundation’s education policy and research efforts, and she manages implementation and evaluation initiatives.
 Previously, Madeleine worked as a Senior Policy Analyst at the National Governors Association and as an Associate at The Alford Group, a consulting firm dedicated to strengthening nonprofits in Washington, D.C.
 She serves as a peer reviewer for the Corporation for National and Community Service and the Delaware Division of the Arts and volunteers with the Delaware Community Foundation, and United Way.
 Madeleine earned a Bachelor of Arts degree in History from Wake Forest University and a Masters in Public Policy from Georgetown University.